How to Price a Home Accurately

-If the market was less competitive at the time the comparable home sold than it is now, you may not be able to price as high and still get a good response.
-On the other hand, if the market was more competitive, with numerous similar homes for sale, then you may actually be able to ask for more money now.
-This is especially true in real estate markets where inventory is exceptionally low.
-Understanding the difference in markets during different time periods is one area where having a Realtor who knows the local market inside and out really helps.
+If the market was less competitive at the time the similar home sold than it is now, you might not be able to price as high and still get a good response.
+On the other hand, if the market was more competitive, with numerous similar homes for sale, then you may be able to ask for more money now.
+This is particularly the case in real estate markets where inventory is exceptionally low.
+Understanding the difference in markets during different time periods is one area where having a Realtor who knows the local market inside and out helps.

-Homes Currently Under Agreement – homes that are currently under agreement is an important factor to consider when pricing a home for sale because it gives you a snap shot of what is occurring right now in the market.
-The only problem with looking at inventory under contract is we don’t know what the property sold for until it actually closes.
+Homes Currently Under Agreement – homes that are currently under the contract is an important factor to consider when pricing a home for sale because it gives you a snapshot of what is occurring right now in the market.
+The only problem with looking at inventory under contract is we don’t know what the property sold for until it closes.
 It is against the code of ethics for a Realtor to reveal the sale price of a home without the sellers express permission to do so.
-You can however make an educated guess based on how quickly the home went under contract.
-If it went very fast the chances are greater that the home is under agreement for close to if not the asking price.
+You can, however, make an educated guess based on how quickly the house went under contract.
+If it went very fast, the chances are greater that the home is under contract for close to if not the asking price.

-Additionally the price of your neighbors home can drop at a moments notice.
-If you craft your pricing based upon your neighbors, where will that leave you once they reduce the price?
-If you are thinking you will need to adjust as well, then you are correct.
-The problem is you already made a huge mistake basing your own price on something that has not sold.
+Additionally, the price of your neighbors home can drop at a moments notice.
+If you craft your pricing based on your neighbors, where will that leave you once they reduce the price?
+If you think you will need to adjust as well, then you are correct.
+The problem is you already made a huge mistake basing your price on something that has not sold.
 Market value is always determined by what has SOLD, not what’s for sale.
-A homeowner looking at what their neighbors property is listed at is often a reason given for pricing a home in a certain manner.
+A homeowner looking at what their neighbor’s property is listed at is often a reason given for pricing a home in a particular manner.
 This is one of many lame reasons sellers give for overpricing their home.
 Don’t be one of them!

 How Mistakes Are Made in Pricing a Home

-- Listening to an unskilled or unscrupulous agent – this unfortunately happens all to frequently in real estate sales.
+- Listening to an unskilled or unscrupulous agent – this, unfortunately, happens all too frequently in real estate sales.
 We all want to believe our home is better than the next guy who sold down the street.
-In fact we often mentally calculate the reasons why, even though they might not be valid reasons at all.
-There are some real estate agents that will do anything they can to land a listing.
-If they know you are interviewing multiple Realtors the chances will go up that inflating the value of your home could happen.
-In real estate circles this is known as “buying a listing.”
+In fact, we often mentally calculate the reasons why even though they might not be valid reasons at all.
+Some real estate agents will do anything they can to land a listing.
+If they know you are interviewing multiple Realtors, the chances will go up that inflating the value of your home could happen.
+In real estate circles, this is called “buying a listing.”
 Agents that don’t have much business or are not skilled at landing a listing otherwise will tell a seller what they want to hear in hopes of getting the business.
 Real Estate agents that mislead on market value are not that uncommon.
-It doesn’t take a genius to see how many listings that get reduced on a daily basis to know there is some Tom Foolery going on.
+It doesn’t take a genius to see how many listings that get reduced on a daily basis to know some Tom Foolery is going on.

 Adjusting Your Price Accordingly

-Just be willing to adjust if you need to adjust.
+Just be willing to adjust if you need to change.
 Knowing when to adjust your homes asking price is a key consideration in getting it sold.
-Too many sellers want to hold on to their high prices even when they are obviously not attracting buyers.
+Too many sellers want to hold on to their high prices even when they are apparently not attracting buyers.

-Lower your price, let buyers know, and see what happens.
+Lower your price, let customers know and see what happens.
 You will know when you have hit the sweet spot, as offers will start coming in that look promising.
 Few things feel better than being buried in offers to buy your home.
 Use the above information to price your home competitively, and enjoy the easy selling process that follows.

 Other Helpful Home Pricing Articles